 Yes, you can get a Canadian student loan to study abroad.
 However, there are a few things you need to keep in mind.

 - You must be enrolled in a full-time program at a recognized Canadian university or college.

 - The program you are enrolled in must be eligible for Canadian student loans.

 - You must meet the eligibility requirements for Canadian student loans.

 Does Canada accept the study gap?

-How can I get a work permit in Canada while studying?
+How can I get a work permit in Canada after studying?